iar28/qc-scripts/README.md

 # qc-scripts
-Scripts for basic QC of NGS
+Scripts for basic QC data retrieval and processing of NGS